yw3l/DKGC/README.md

-# code for paper 'Knowledge Graph Completion via Dynamic Fusion of Structure and Text'
+# code for paper 'DKGC: A Context-Aware Framework for Knowledge Graph Completion via the Dynamic Fusion of Structure and Textual Semantics'